OpenNews/opennews-website/_posts/2025-07-16-press-forward-release.md

 date: 2025-07-16 09:00
 author: The OpenNews Team
 tags: OpenNews
-excerpt: OpenNews is one of 22 organizations sharing $22.7 million to meet the urgent challenges local newsrooms face
+excerpt: OpenNews is one of 22 organizations sharing $22.7 million to meet the urgent challenges local newsrooms face.

 ---